thomasWeise/oa/metaheuristics/randomSampling/README.md

 ### Random Sampling Algorithm  {#sec:randomSamplingAlgo}

-\definition{rule}{exploitVariance}{If there is a significant variance in the results of an algorithm and we have sufficient computational resources to execute it multiple times, then multiple executions (in parallel or sequential) can be used to improve the expected result quality.}
+\definition{rule}{exploitVariance}{If there is a large-enough variance in the results of an algorithm and we have sufficient computational resources to execute it multiple times, then multiple executions (sequential or in parallel) can be used to improve the expected result quality.}

 #### The Algorithm